-Our regional, national, and international markets all remained uncertain and volatile in the past year, but we continued to find ways to advance our work anyway, and we continued to advance under our strategy.
-We serve a very diverse group of clients - about 1,500 last year - and we continue to achieve great client satisfaction reviews with 98 per cent responding that they would return to SRC for future work and 96 per cent responding that they would positively refer SRC to others.
-In particular, we work for Canada's leading mining and mineral companies, Canada's leading oil and gas companies with a large proportion of our work aimed at addressing issues of environmental safety and environmental sustainability in these two sectors.
+Our regional, national, and international markets remained uncertain and volatile in the past year, but we continued to find ways to advance our work anyway, maintained our revenue stream, and we continued to advance under our strategy.
+We serve a very diverse group of clients - about 1,500 last year - and we continue to achieve great client satisfaction reviews with 100 per cent responding that they would return to SRC for future work, 100 per cent responding that they would positively refer SRC to others, and 98 per cent expressing satisfaction with our overall quality of work.
+In particular, we work for Canada's leading mining and mineral companies, Canada's leading oil and gas companies with a large proportion of our work aimed at addressing issues of environmental safety and sustainability in these two sectors.
+Additionally, our work in the Agriculture/ Biotechnology sector increased over prior years.
 By establishing great working relationships with some of the biggest and best natural resource developing companies in the world, we are helping attract their interest and their work into Saskatchewan.
-For both the mining and mineral and oil and gas sectors, we have focused a considerable amount of our efforts on technology opportunities to reduce companies' operating costs and increase their operating efficiencies, or better yet both at the same time.
+For the mineral and petroleum sectors, in particular, we have focused much of our efforts on technology opportunities to reduce companies' operating costs and/or increase their operating efficiencies.
 We also continue to develop mineral processing technologies, particularly at the pilot- and demonstration-scales, for minerals ranging from potash and uranium to diamonds and rare earths.
-Beyond the petroleum and mineral sectors, we increased our level of work supporting small- and medium-sized enterprises (SMEs).
-As a result of our continuous improvement in client services, we have now received ISO 9001:2008 certification for our Quality Management System, demonstrating our commitment to delivering the highest levels of quality and world-class client service.
+We now maintain ISO 9001:2008 certification for our Quality Management System, and remain committed to delivering the highest levels of quality and world-class client service.

 With regard to preserving and improving the environment, we continue to work closely with our clients and partners on industrial emissions and releases of all kinds, and their impacts in air, water, soil and tailings.
 From testing and analyses to monitoring and modelling to the development and demonstration of new technological solutions, we continue to help industry move beyond environmental compliance and into best practices.
-This past year, we have been working to substantially increase our capabilities in the area of hydrogen sulphide (H2S) gas detection, measurement, and monitoring in order to assist industry and government in their efforts to deal with this highly toxic greenhouse gas (GHG).
+Over the past two years, we have substantially increased our capabilities in the area of hydrogen sulphide (H2S) gas detection, measurement, and monitoring in order to assist industry and government in their efforts to deal with this highly toxic greenhouse gas (GHG).
+As governments seek to reduce GHG emissions, and particularly methane emissions, from the petroleum industry there is a need for technology developers and oilfield operators alike to access low-cost, low risk, pre-commercial field trial opportunities.
+This is needed, in order to demonstrate and commercialize advanced technologies that can be deployed to reduce the emissions.
+In response, this past year we developed and launched an SRC Centre for Demonstration of Emissions Reductions (CeDER), a unique facility that provides real-world testing, demonstration, and verification of emissions reductions technologies, with independent, third-party certification.
+The first field projects to engage CeDER in the acceleration of industry adoption of practical emissions reductions technologies are underway as this message was being written.
 We have also continued to work on environmental legacy issues as we advance the cleanup of 37 abandoned uranium mine and mill sites in northern Saskatchewan, including the large former Gunnar and Lorado sites.
-This past year we substantially completed the cleanup of the large Lorado mill site, which involved covering the entire tailings area and treating an entire adjacent, contaminated lake (Nero Lake).
-In the coming years, we will be advancing the cleanup of the very large Gunnar mine and mill site.